 Noise Gate is a versatile tool used in audio production to eliminate unwanted sounds by lowering the volume of anything below the threshold.
 It exists in both hardware and software formats and is one of the most relevant dynamic processors in music production.
 Noise gate helps clean up a busy mix.

 You can use Noise-gating creatively or for fixing problems in the recording.
 They were created to help engineers achieve better separation during live multitrack recording.
-Nowadays, noise-gating is highly relevant in the studio and live situations.
+Nowadays, noise-gating is highly relevant in-studio and live situations.
 Producers and engineers working anywhere from the world’s largest arenas and studios to the smallest home studios rely on gating.
 Let’s find out why.

 What Does A Noise Gate Do?